ruichengrao/Science-Fair/README.md

-#Science Fair 2022-2023
+# Science Fair 2022-2023

--Motor_Controller
+- Motor_Controller
-  -Controls the 28BYJ stepper motor with the calculation of the azimuth tracking the sun
+  - Controls the 28BYJ stepper motor with the calculation of the azimuth tracking the sun

--Solar_Calc
+- Solar_Calc
-  -Calculates the sun azimuth & altitude angle through pyephem_sunpath algorithm.
+  - Calculates the sun azimuth & altitude angle through pyephem_sunpath algorithm.